Zarcolio/sitedorks/README.md

 # About sitedorks
 Search Google or Bing for a search term with different websites.
-A default list is already provided.
+A default list is already provided, which contains Github, Gitlab, Trello etc. Also a list available with googledorks for communication invites like WhatsApp, Skype and Zoom.

+# Why sitedorks?
+Why wouldn't you just enter dorks for several websites manually?
+The script has a few useful functions.
+Google ignores too many keywords in a query and with argument -c it's easy to split a file with websites into new queries.
+Also, it's easy to create different input files for different uses.
+Adding new websites to your search query can be arranged by just adding them to an input file.

 # Install
 Sitedork should be able to run with a default Kali Linux installation without installing additional Python packages.
 If you're running into trouble running grepaddr, please drop me an issue and I'll try to fix it :)